The Westin Drogonara Resort

-Malta is an island lying just south of Sicily which has everything from cobblestone streets and rich history to colourful countryside and busy towns.
-Malta's sister island, Gozo, is just a short ferry ride away.
+Malta is an island lying just south of Sicily and one which has everything from cobblestone streets and rich history to colourful countryside and busy towns.
+It enjoys long summer months and is just under 4 hours away from most UK airports making it a great easy-reach destination that feels a world away from normal life.
+Malta is a fabulously interesting country boasting walled cities, baroque towns, quiet villages and bustling fishing ports.

 Time Difference: GMT +1

 Malta experiences pleasantly warm and sunny weather during the summer months with an average of 12 hours of sunshine each day.

 Valletta is the spectacular capital city of Malta.
-It is stunningly beautiful with its narrow streets which crisscross the town, sometimes with steep inclines.
-There are many attractions to experience including the cathedral, the harbour and museums.
+It is stunningly beautiful with narrow streets which crisscross the town, sometimes with steep inclines.
+There are many attractions to visit including the cathedral, the harbour and museums.
 Refreshments are readily available at the numerous cafes and restaurants and it’s the perfect destination to pick up holiday souvenirs.